SPaRC: A Spatial Pathfinding Reasoning Challenge: Conclusion

 \section{Conclusion}

-We introduced \dataset{}, a dataset of 1,000 examples designed to evaluate spatial and symbolic reasoning capabilities on 2D grid pathfinding puzzles.
-This dataset tests reasoning skills not evaluated by existing benchmarks, focusing specifically on multi-step constraint satisfaction problems requiring spatial and symbolic reasoning.
+We introduced \dataset{}, a dataset of 1,000 examples designed to evaluate spatial and rule-based reasoning capabilities on 2D grid pathfinding puzzles.
+This dataset tests reasoning skills not evaluated by existing benchmarks, focusing specifically on multi-step constraint satisfaction problems requiring spatial and rule-based reasoning.

 We evaluated puzzles with six human annotators, three instruction-tuned models (GPT-4.1, Gemma 3, Qwen 2.5), and four reasoning models (o4-mini, o3-mini, QwQ, R1).
 Humans achieved a 98\% accuracy.
 The best reasoning model, o4-mini, reached only 16\%.
 Performance was drastically affected by puzzle difficulty, with models solving 48\% at level 1, 20\% at level 2, and just 1.1\% at level 5.
 Humans consistently solved puzzles across levels, including 95\% at level 5.
 Our error analysis revealed that path errors and reasoning mistakes stemmed from logical fallacies, grid misunderstandings, and performing too many reasoning steps at once.
 Generating up to eight attempts per puzzle improved accuracy up to 30\% for difficulty 1 puzzles and 2\% for difficulty 5.
 Humans needed up to 13 times more time to solve hard puzzles than easy ones, and instruction-tuned models scaled token usage with difficulty by $\sim40\%$.
 Reasoning models showed only a $\sim5\%$ increase for harder difficulties.
 Ablation studies on visual puzzle representation, prompting, and few-shot examples show only mild variations and support the robustness of our results.